skoczen/will/docs/plugins/reply.md

 - **`content`**: the content you want to send to the room.
 Any string will do, HTML or plain text.
 - **`channel`**: (optional) The name of the channel or room to send the message to.
 If not specified, Will is smart, and will just reply in the same channel/room/thread.
-- **`service`**: (optional, rare) The name of the service you want to send the message on.
+- **`service`**: (optional, rare) The name of the service (i.e. 'slack', 'hipchat', 'rocketchat') you want to send the message on.
 By default Will replies on the same service you contacted him on.
 - **`html`**: if the message is HTML. `True` or `False`.
 - **`color`**: (chat room only) the hipchat color to send. "yellow", "red", "green", "purple", "gray", or "random".
 Default is "green".
 - **`notify`**: whether the message should trigger a 'ping' notification. `True` or `False`.